idmitrievsky/pire/README.md

 Decomplect error logic with Erlang-style supervisor error handling for Python.
 This is a clone of a Clojure library called [dire](https://github.com/MichaelDrogalis/dire).

 Ships in two flavors:
-* The drop-in style, using functions ending in '!'
+* The drop-in style, using a decorator
 * Erlang-style inspired by the work of Joe Armstrong using a supervisor

 ## Installation